ld4l/bib2bibframe/README.md

 Tool to convert Cornell bibliographic IDs to Bibframe RDF.

+Script name: bib2bibframe.rb
-Input: a comma-, pipe- or newline-delimited list of Cornell bib ids
+Input: a comma-delimited list of Cornell bib ids
 Output: MARCXML and Bibframe

 The MARCXML is retrieved from the Cornell Library database.
 The Bibframe RDF is